Fluoroquinolone Antibiotics Lawsuit

 Severe side effects should be reported to a medical professional as soon as possible.
 Sudden changes or worsening condition may warrant emergency treatment.

-Fluoroquinolone FDA Warnings
+Fluoroquinolone FDA Warning History

 In 2008, the FDA issued a” black box warning” regarding the dangers of fluoroquinolones and tendon rupture.
 A black box warning is the strongest warning that can be issued by the agency and must be printed at the top of prescribing information.
 Occurrence or worsening of symptoms of the neurological condition myasthenia gravis was added to the black box warning in 2011.
 In 2013, the agency required updates to include potential for irreversible peripheral neuropathy or permanent nerve damage.

 In December of 2018, the FDA issued a new safety warning stating that fluoroquinolone use could double the risk of aortic aneurysm, and that the medication should not be used in sensitive populations who may be at greater risk for the condition.
 The agency recommended again that it be reserved for patients and infections that were not treatable with other medications.